adamsilver/fdpb/03-Book-A-Flight.md

 ![Desktop native date control](./images/desktop-date.png)

-If you're concerned about it looking different in different browsers you needn't be.
-In Progressive Enhancement 2.0, at 16 minutes in[^8], Nicholas Zakas shows that users don't actually notice the differences between browsers.
-Nobody cares about your website as much as you do and if you're still not convinced check out the rather terse website Do Websites Need To Look The Same In Every Browser?[^9].
+If you're concerned about it looking different in different browsers, don't be.
+In Progressive Enhancement 2.0, at 16 minutes in[^8], Nicholas Zakas shows that users don't notice differences between browsers.
+He does this by showing the audience (designers and front-end developers who are trained to notice these details) a photo.
+He then moves to the next slide that has the same photo again, but this time the photo had a border and drop shadow applied though CSS.
+Not one person in the audience noticed.

+> Nobody cares about your website as much as you do

+Really, nobody cares about your website, service or product as much as you do.
+And if you're still not convinced, check out the rather terse website: Do Websites Need To Look The Same In Every Browser?[^9].

 ```HTML
 <div class="field">